lukalazarevic123/Decentralized-Betting-System/frontend/README.md

 Frontend of the project done in React. <br>
 This project is powered by Solidity Smart Contracts.

+### Once you deploy the contracts you are considered to be the administrator of the platform

 # Requirements

 You will need node package manager on your computer and Metamask plugin on your browser